 CHALLENGES OF THE PROJECT

-Of extreme importance in building this metro is the capacity to be able to work within a populated urban centre, while drastically reducing any inconvenience for its residents and for circulation, and also eventual risks for the historical buildings near the works.
+Of extreme importance in building this metro was the capacity to be able to work within a populated urban centre, while drastically reducing any inconvenience for its residents and for circulation, and also eventual risks for the historical buildings near the works.
 Particularly challenging were the works concerning the station located near Frederiks Kirke (Marble Church or Marmorkirken), an 18th century church, and the fact that the tunnel passes under the 19th century historical site of the main Danish Department store chain, Magasin du Nord, at Kongens Nytorv.

 |MAIN TECHNICAL DATA:|

 |Total length: 17.4 km|

 |Tunnels: 15 km each (TBM EPB Ø 6 m)|